mumoshu/okra/README.md

 It is opinionated in a way that it requires you to use:

 - ALB(s) to load-balance traffic "across" clusters
-  - You bring your own ALB, Listener, and Target Groups, and tell `hotswap` Listener ID and Target Group ARNs and Weights.
+  - You bring your own ALB, Listener, and Target Groups, and tell `kubearray` the Listener ID, Target Group ARNs and Weights.
 If you use `aws-loadbalaner-controller`, you can use `TargetGroupBinding` only.
 - Uses ArgoCD ApplicationSets to deploy your applications onto cluster(s)

 In the future, it may add support for using Route 53 Weighted Routing instead of ALB and using another application deployment tool other than ArgoCD.

 It supports complex configurations like below:

 - One or more clusters per service=ALB listener rule.
-Imagine a case that you need a pair of clusters to serve your service. `hotswap` is able to canary-deploy the pair of clusters, by periodically updating two target group weights as a whole.
+Imagine a case that you need a pair of clusters to serve your service. `kubearray` is able to canary-deploy the pair of clusters, by periodically updating two target group weights as a whole.

 A complex example of System would look like the below:

 ```
-apiVersion: hotswap.mumoshu.github.io/v1alpha1
+apiVersion: kubearray.mumoshu.github.io/v1alpha1
 kind: System
 metadata:
   name: mysystem